MokubaAttack/scripts/merge_ckpt/readme.md

 # merge_ckpt
 It is a script that merge SDXL checkpoints.
-This script supports block merge and DARE merge.
+This script supports block merge and DARE merge, tensor merge.
 ## requirements
 python modules
 ```